JosephLenton/PHP-Error/Readme.md

 ![ajax server stack trace](http://i.imgur.com/WRgug.png)

 This requires no changes to your JavaScript, and works with existing JS libraries such as jQuery.

-Check out the [project homepage](http://phperror.net) for a live demo.

 Do not use on a live site!
 --------------------------